qasim/Airstream/README.md

 ## Shairplay

 Airstream works by depending on a C library called [shairplay](https://github.com/juhovh/shairplay), which is a free portable AirPlay server implementation.
 You can also visit [qasim/shairplay](https://github.com/qasim/shairplay) for the fork of shairplay that is used by Airstream, which compiles on both iOS and macOS.

+## Disclaimer

+This framework is really meant for educational purposes only.
+I hold no guarantee that integrating this framework into your application will allow you to pass Apple's app review process.

 ## License